zhangjingpu/vrone/README.md

 By allowing the user to navigate between VR apps directly through head-tracking accessible buttons, the VR One aims provide a consistent virtual reality experience across all the supported apps.

 In the demo scene you can see a basic menu set up with a recenter icon and the jump to launcher icon.

+####Creating your own menu

 You can create your own menu by creating an empty game object and adding the script component `Menu.cs` to it.
 Each menu is naturally consisted of several buttons.
 The prefab also allows you to define the layout of your menu.

 It is important to note that you need to define a hot spot object that triggers the menu.
 Create such an object and add `SelectableObject.cs` to it.
 Next, drag and drop the menu gameobject into "Menu Prefab".
 You can set the menu to be active on start, define a selection time and a progress bar.

 ## Which smartphones are currently supported?

-The VR ONE SDK will work with the *iPhone 6 as well as most recent Android 4 smartphones* right out of the box.
+The VR ONE SDK will work with the following smartphone models.

-To maximize user experience, we add pre-distortion effects optimized for dedicated smartphones.
-For beginning, we include pre-distortion support for the following models.

 * Apple iPhone 6
+* LG G3
+* Google Nexus 5
+* Samsung Galaxy S4
 * Samsung Galaxy S5
+* Samsung Galaxy S6

 *Important note:* Compatibility is being extended in future.
 This list is being updated accordingly.